 Of course, no trip to the Smoky Mountains would be complete without some camping.
 This area is known for having some of the coziest cabin rentals you can find – that’s why it’s one of the top things to do.
 It’s more convenient than camping in a tent and you can still enjoy the fall foliage.

 Spend your days exploring the natural beauty surrounding you.
-Go fishing, hiking, or birdwatching to reconnect with mother nature.
-When the day is almost over, head back to your cabin and witness the breathtaking sunset amongst the red and orange leaves.
+Go fishing, hiking, or bird-watching to reconnect with mother nature.
+When the day is almost over, head back to your cabin and witness the breathtaking sunset among the red and orange leaves.

 2. Take a Helicopter Tour